Intrepidity/healthcheck/README.md

+Warning: This is a library in development, and probably not production ready.
+Here still be some tiny dragons.

 # Health check
 In order to quickly diagnose problems in your applications it's important to be able to quickly distinguish between problems in the application itself, and it's dependencies.